 How many treats?
 I wish I could give you a magic number, but it’s not that simple.
 For one, deciding how many splurges you can afford per week will depend on your health goal and how motivated you feel.
 But in any case, what matters to our health is what we do most of the time.
 So if I were to take a snapshot of your diet, 90% of it should consist of healthful foods.
 And remember that there are plenty of whole food treats that can be part of your diet every day, without qualifying as a splurge and will keep you satisfied.

-The first P is planning and it’s crucial.
-If you fail to plan and allow yourself even the best piece of cake every day, it will eventually lose its value, you won’t be as impressed and you’ll need more of it to satisfy you.
-Instead, make it a habit to take a look at the week ahead and target any occasions where treats might be involved.
+A bowl of ice cream every day will eventually lose its value, you won’t be as impressed with and you’ll eventually need more of it to satisfy you.
+Be strategic and make it a habit to take a look at the week ahead and target any occasions where treats might be involved.
 Knowing what’s coming will allow you to be more mindful with your weeknight snacking choices.
 Besides, a little build-up will make anything more enjoyable.

-After planning comes portion sizing.
-There will be no more eating from a box or carton.
+Refrain from eating straight from the box.
 Stick to one serving, put it on a plate and enjoy.